nolar/kopf/docs/scopes.rst

     kopf run --namespace=myapp-*,!*-pr-*,*-pr-123 ...

-In all cases, the operator monitors the namespaces that exist at startup or are created/deleted at runtime, and starts/stops serving them accordingly.
+In all cases, the operator monitors the namespaces that exist at the startup or are created/deleted at runtime, and starts/stops serving them accordingly.

 If there are no permissions to list/watch the namespaces, the operator falls